-Our primary consideration in evaluating a bond issue remains essentially the same as always – whether or not an entity will be able to pay the required debt service in full and on time, and whether the yield we receive compensates us for the risk we take.
-If the entity appears to be solid financially, their GOB issues would typically earn a premium valuation.
+Our primary consideration in evaluating a bond issue remains essentially the same as always – whether or not an entity will be willing and able to pay the required debt service in full and on time, and whether the yield we receive compensates us for the risk we take.

 The case for caution